 Worker node installation and configuration documentation is intended for IT administrators who know where data is stored, how to connect to it, details about the computing environment, and how to use the Linux command line.

 - Pentaho 9.0 or later installation.
 See Pentaho Installation.

 - A 64-bit Linux distribution

-The following topics explain how to set up HCI and Pentaho to use worker nodes:
+The following topics explain how to set up your system and Pentaho to use worker nodes:

-- Read the Pentaho Worker Nodes System Recommendations.
+- Read the Pentaho Worker Nodes system best practices.
 We can recommend several hardware, networking, and operating systems for creating and running your version of the Pentaho Worker Nodes Product on one or more instances.

-- Install Pentaho Worker Nodes on a Single Instance of HCI.
-Walk through how to install your custom Pentaho Worker Nodes Product package on a single instance of HCI.
+- Installing the Pentaho Worker Nodes product.
+Walk through how to install your custom Pentaho Worker Nodes Product package.

 - Setting up mounted volumes on Pentaho Worker Nodes to manage your configuration.

 - Setting up Pentaho Worker Nodes.
 Provide access to Pentaho work items, including PDI jobs and transformations.

 - Enabling secure communication for Pentaho Worker Nodes.
 Secure your Pentaho Worker Nodes configuration.